syedshazli/compilers/Scanners/ReadMe.md

 Read Below for some info on Scanners

 ## FINITE AUTOMATON ##
-A finite automaton (FA) is a way to describe the constraints of your recognizer.
+A finite automaton (FA) is a way to describe the constraints & requirements of your recognizer.

+I will create a FA based on the description: "A recognizer to accept a six-character identifier consisting of an alphabetic character followed by zero to five alphanumeric characters."